How To Stay Safe in Extreme Heat: 11 Things To Know

 “When temperatures soar, steps like drinking enough fluids and heading to an air-conditioned location can be critical to avoiding serious health emergencies,” says David Della-Giustina, MD, a Yale Medicine emergency medicine specialist with expertise in wilderness medicine.
 “However, if you take appropriate action, you should be fine.”

-Below, Dr. Della-Giustina discusses extreme heat and how we can stay safe.
+Below, Dr. Della-Giustina discusses extreme heat and how we can stay safe this summer.

 1. What is extreme heat?

 Extreme heat is defined differently by two U.S. government agencies.
-It’s considered a period of two to three days above 90 degrees Fahrenheit (according to the U.S. Department of Homeland Security) or summertime temperatures that are much hotter and/or humid than average (according to the Centers for Disease Control and Prevention [CDC]).
+It’s considered a period of two to three days above 90 degrees Fahrenheit (according to the U.S. Department of Homeland Security), or summertime temperatures that are much hotter and/or humid than average (according to the CDC).
 Under the latter definition, an extreme heat temperature varies depending on geography, since a particular location’s average temperature at a given time of year may be different than another’s.

 In addition to the temperature, experts consider the “heat index,” a measure of how hot it feels when air temperature is combined with relative humidity.
 “It's the combination of heat and humidity that stresses the human body,” Dr. Della-Giustina says, explaining that when humidity rises, sweat doesn’t evaporate as quickly.
 As a result, the body is unable to release heat efficiently.